Getting Started with Grunt

 npm install grunt my-package-name

-This would install the my-package-name package into a folder called node_modules in our root directory.
+in our root directory.
 This is a bit laborious so there's an easier way.

 Using the package.json file

-To enable us to install packages easily we need to make our project a package (how recursive!)
-We need to add a file called package.json to our project and then define our dependencies (e.g. the modules we're going to use in our project) and then npm can read this and install them automatically.
+to our project and then define our dependencies (e.g. the modules we're going to use in our project) and then npm can read this and install them automatically.

-So, when we add package.json to our project folder what do we put in it?
+to our project folder what do we put in it?
 Well, as the name suggests it's a JSON file that has a particular format, here's the one from this project:

 {